ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 the top level of how the propagation algorithm works and where it calls to.
 These will be broken down in turn in the following sections.

-Upon entering the method, a set of infected cases are created based on the input value from the run settings.
-These members of the population are randomly sampled and set to EXPOSED to begin the simulation.
+Upon entering the method, a set of infected cases are read from the initial exposures file.
+If this file is shorter than the value specified in RunSettings, they will be filled to the correct length.
+Likewise, if it is too long, it is truncated to the correct length.

 Once the initial infections are allocated the runToCompletion method is called.
 This extracts some key variables from the input parameters,